2005 New York City mayoral election: Campaign

-On August 3, Fernando Ferrer began running campaign advertisements.
-On August 12, the Gifford Miller campaign launched their own television ads.
+On August 3, Ferrer began running campaign advertisements.
+On August 12, the Gifford Miller campaign launched its own television ads.
 The Democratic candidates held their first debate on August 16.
 The Anthony Weiner campaign launched television ads on August 19, the same day voter registration for the primary elections ended.
-The Democratic candidates held their second televised debate on August 21; the live debate was sponsored by WCBS and the New York Times.
+The Democratic candidates held their second televised debate on August 21, sponsored by WCBS and The New York Times.

 Endorsements

-On September 1, Fernando Ferrer was endorsed by City Comptroller William C. Thompson and ACORN.
-On September 3, the New York Times endorsed Ferrer in the Democratic primary.
-The Democratic candidates held two final debates with the first on WNBC on September 7 and on WABC on September 8.
+On September 1, Ferrer was endorsed by City Comptroller Bill Thompson and ACORN.
+On September 3, The New York Times endorsed Ferrer in the Democratic primary.
+The Democratic candidates held two final debates, on WNBC on September 7 and on WABC on September 8.
 On September 10, Reverend Al Sharpton endorsed Ferrer.

-Prior to the primary, Ferrer was endorsed by New York state attorney general Eliot Spitzer, Carl McCall, Geraldine Ferraro, Sheldon Silver, the Transport Workers Union, Bronx borough president Adolfo Carrión, Jr. and Ruth Messinger.
-Ferrer was also endorsed by Representatives Joseph Crowley, Gregory W. Meeks, Major Owens, José Serrano, Ed Towns and Nydia Velázquez.
+Before the primary, Ferrer was endorsed by New York state attorney general Eliot Spitzer, Carl McCall, Geraldine Ferraro, Sheldon Silver, the Transport Workers Union, Bronx borough president Adolfo Carrión Jr., and Ruth Messinger.
+He was also endorsed by Representatives Joseph Crowley, Gregory Meeks, Major Owens, José E. Serrano, Edolphus Towns and Nydia Velázquez.

+Debate

 Results

-The Democratic primary was held on Tuesday, September 13 with initial returns showing Fernando Ferrer receiving 39.95% of the votes, just short of the 40% needed to avoid a run-off with second-place Anthony Weiner.
-Despite at first seeming poised to continue, the next morning Anthony Weiner conceded the election to Fernando Ferrer.
-However, the city election board insisted on proceeding with a $12 million election scheduled for Tuesday September 27, with an additional debate even planned.
-This prompted a lawsuit supported by both candidates to prevent the election, the circumstance of which was avoided by a final count giving Ferrer just slightly over 40% of the vote.
+The Democratic primary was held on September 13, with initial returns showing Ferrer receiving 39.95% of the votes, just short of the 40% needed to avoid a runoff with Weiner.
+Despite at first seeming poised to continue, the next morning Weiner conceded the election to Ferrer.
+But the city election board insisted on proceeding with a $12 million election scheduled for September 27, with an additional debate even planned.
+This prompted a lawsuit supported by both candidates to prevent the runoff, which was avoided when the final count gave Ferrer just over 40% of the vote.